twjeffery/DIO-test-2/_design_system/guidelines/Date-format.md

 ---
 layout: default
-title: Ask users for...
-parent: Patterns
+title: Date format
-nav_order: 2
+nav_order: 6
-has_children: true
 ---

-# Ask users for...
+# Date format
 {: .no_toc }

 ## On this page